 - Guidebook and map resources

 Parks Canada policies and regulations for custodial groups

 The following policies and regulations apply to custodial groups only, and are in effect from Nov 15 – Apr 30 annually.
 The goal of these policies is to ensure that custodial groups receive the right leadership, in the appropriate terrain, during good avalanche conditions.

 Custodial group policies are based upon Avalanche Terrain Exposure Scale (ATES) ratings.
-Details of this system, along with a list of over 250 rated trips in the mountain National Parks, can be obtained from any Parks Canada Information Centre, or on our ATES Rating page.
-These ratings describe the level of commitment, and exposure to avalanches that each different trip offers.
+Details of this system, along with a list of over 250 rated trips in the mountain National Parks can be obtained from any Parks Canada Information Centre, or at:

 |Custodial Groups will not be permitted into this terrain under any conditions.|

 Although there are no specific custodial permits required for leading a custodial group into Class 1 (Simple) terrain, this does not mean that anyone is capable of doing this.
 Leading any group into the mountains is a big responsibility, made only more obvious when leading children.
 Anyone who proposes to lead a group into the backcountry must have significant personal experience in the mountains, first aid training, and strong leadership skills.

 Planning for emergency communications in the backcountry is important.
 Unlike urban regions, cellular coverage in the mountains is intermittent – at best.
 Most backcountry locations do not have any cell phone coverage.
 This means that emergency communications requires some planning.